 How to set goals and succeed at them

 Growing up riding and competing with horses, I got very competitive.
 In order to succeed I would set goals of what I would want my horse and I to achieve and would take lessons.
 Then I would do my ‘homework’ to achieve that goal in hopes that I would do meet that goal at my next horse show.

 Nobody but you is going to get up and feed your horse every morning for you (unless you board-but still you have a lot of responsibilities of caring for horses) or call the vet when needed.

 If you truly want to be good at something you have to work hard for it, especially with horses.

-In the horse world nobody knows everything, and if you think you do, You don’t and often people’s respect for you goes down.
-It is impossible for one person to know every training method, for every discipline, all tack, for all disciplines and all types and breeds of horses and bloodlines and the list goes on.
-Yes one training method in idea may have worked great for your horse, but each horse and rider are different and it may not work for the next horse.
+In the horse world nobody knows everything, and if you think you do, you don’t and often people’s respect for you goes down.
+It is impossible for one person to know every training method, for every discipline, all tack, for all disciplines and all types and breeds of horses, and bloodlines.
+The list goes on.
 In order to succeed and be successful with horses you must always be learning.

 There you have it!
-These are just some of the many things that I learned from these amazing animals called horses!
+Here are some of the many lessons I’ve learned from horses.
 If it wasn’t for horses I truly don’t know where I would be in my life today.
-Thanks for reading! :)